Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Introduction

-The hot molecular core candidate G10.47+0.03 is known as a UC H II region, which is located at a distance of 8.6 kpc with a luminosity of 5$\times$10$^{5}$ L$_{\odot}$ \citep{san14, man22, man22a, gor20, ce10}.
-Previously, the submillimeter rotational emission lines of methyl isocyanate (CH$_{3}$NCO), formamide (NH$_{2}$CHO), glycolaldehyde (HOCH$_{2}$CHO), methyl isocyanate (HNCO), ethylene glycol ((CH$_{2}$OH)$_{2}$), methanol (CH$_{3}$OH), propanal (CH$_{3}$CH$_{2}$CHO), methyl formate (CH$_{3}$OCHO), dimethyl ether (CH$_{3}$COCH$_{3}$), acetone (CH$_{3}$OCH$_{3}$), and acetaldehyde (CH$_{3}$CHO) were identified towards G10.47+0.03 \citep{ohi19,suz16, gor20, mondal21}.
-The rotational emission lines of possible glycine precursor molecules amino acetonitrile ({NH$_{2}$CH$_{2}$CN}), methylamine ({CH$_{3}$NH$_{2}$}), and methenamine ({CH$_{2}$NH}) were also detected from the G10.47+0.03 using the ALMA band 4 and Nobeyama 45 m radio telescope \citep{man22, ohi19, suz16}.
-Recently, the rotational emission lines of the amide-type molecule cyanamide ({NH$_{2}$CN}) were detected from G10.47+0.03 using the ALMA with an estimated column density of (6.60$\pm$0.1)$\times$10$^{15}$ cm$^{-2}$ \citep{man22a}.
-The amide-related molecule {NH$_{2}$CN} was previously identified in the ISM as a possible precursor of urea {(NH$_{2}$CONH$_{2}$)} \citep{man22a}.
+The hot molecular core G10.47+0.03 is known as a UC H II region, which is located at a distance of 8.6 kpc with a luminosity of 5$\times$10$^{5}$ L$_{\odot}$ \citep{ ce10, san14}.
+Earlier, the rotational emission lines of complex organic molecules such as methyl isocyanate (CH$_{3}$NCO), formamide (NH$_{2}$CHO), glycolaldehyde (HOCH$_{2}$CHO), methyl isocyanate (HNCO), ethylene glycol ((CH$_{2}$OH)$_{2}$), methanol (CH$_{3}$OH), propanal (CH$_{3}$CH$_{2}$CHO), acetone (CH$_{3}$OCH$_{3}$), methyl formate (CH$_{3}$OCHO), dimethyl ether (CH$_{3}$COCH$_{3}$), and acetaldehyde (CH$_{3}$CHO) were also found towards the G10.47+0.03 \citep{rol11, gor20, mondal21}.
+The rotational emission lines of possible glycine (\ce{NH2CH2COOH}) precursor molecules such as methenamine ({CH$_{2}$NH}), methylamine ({CH$_{3}$NH$_{2}$}), and amino acetonitrile ({NH$_{2}$CH$_{2}$CN}) were also detected from the hot molecular core G10.47+0.03 using the Nobeyama 45 m radio telescope and ALMA band 4 \citep{suz16, ohi19, man22c}.
+Recently, the emission lines of the amide-type molecule cyanamide ({NH$_{2}$CN}) were detected from G10.47+0.03 using the ALMA with an estimated column density of (6.60$\pm$0.1)$\times$10$^{15}$ cm$^{-2}$ \citep{man22d}.
+The amide-related molecule {NH$_{2}$CN} was previously identified in the ISM as a possible precursor of urea {(NH$_{2}$CONH$_{2}$)} \citep{man22d}.

-In this article, we presented the identification of the rotational emission lines of the complex nitrile-bearing molecule ethyl cyanide (C$_{2}$H$_{5}$CN) towards the hot molecular core G10.47+0.03 using the ALMA.
-The observations and data reduction of the raw data of G10.47+0.03 were presented in Section~\ref{obs}.
-The result of the identification and spatial distribution of C$_{2}$H$_{5}$CN was shown in Section~\ref{res}.
-The discussion and conclusion of the detection of the C$_{2}$H$_{5}$CN towards G10.47+0.03 were shown in Section~\ref{dis} and Section~\ref{conclu}.
+In this article, we present the identification of the rotational emission lines of the complex nitrile-bearing molecule ethyl cyanide (C$_{2}$H$_{5}$CN) towards the G10.47+0.03 using the ALMA.
+The observations and data reduction of the raw data of G10.47+0.03 and presented in Section~\ref{obs}.
+The result of the identification and spatial distribution of C$_{2}$H$_{5}$CN is shown in Section~\ref{res}.
+The discussion and conclusion of the detection of the C$_{2}$H$_{5}$CN towards G10.47+0.03 are shown in Section~\ref{dis} and Section~\ref{conclu}.